 Enter The YoYo Diet

 Steep or accelerated weight loss journeys trigger a stress response within our bodies particularly when products such as meal replacement shakes or overly restrictive caloric interventions are used.
 This causes the body to signal to our brain that we are starving and the usual response particularly when under stress, is to resume overconsumption.
-This is where the yoyo diet begins and this response to stress is potentially what lead you to weight gain in the first place.
+This is where the yoyo diet begins and this response to stress is potentially what leads you to weight gain in the first place.

-This unhealthy cycle or yo-yo diet approach is utilised by weight-loss businesses to get repeat clients, since it is far simpler than acquiring new customers in a cluttered market.
+This unhealthy cycle or yo-yo diet approach is utilised by weight-loss businesses to get repeat clients since it is far simpler than acquiring new customers in a cluttered market.

 What They Avoid Telling You